 Team Building Field Trip

-The students began the year by taking a two night, three day field trip to a Nature’s Classroom campus in Connecticut.
+The students began the year by taking a two night, three day field trip to a Nature’s Classroom campus.
 Nature’s Classroom is a regional outdoor environment education organization with campuses located throughout New England.
 Students in this age group benefit from team-building experiences with their classmates and teachers early in the school year.
 This approach is designed to help the students recognize their responsibility in building a safe and trusting environment for academic growth.

 Quest Upper Elementary and Middle School students hosted a science fair for parents and fellow students.
 While Upper Elementary students presented individual science experiments, Middle School science fair projects were presented as dramatis personae.
 This stemmed from Middle School’s earlier studies of the Renaissance and Scientific Revolution.
 Montessori education emphasizes the development of critical thinking skills.
 The content of each presentation reflected individual student interests.
-Students worked for nine weeks in advance of the science fair researching topics, developing questions about their topic, making a hypothesis, gathering the needed materials, deciding upon a procedure to best test their hypothesis, recording results, drawing conclusions, making costumes, and creating a display.
+Students worked for nine weeks in advance of the science fair researching topics, developing questions about their topic, making a hypothesis, gathering the needed materials, deciding upon a procedure to best test their hypothesis, recording results, drawing conclusions, making costumes and creating a display.
 Finally, the students prepared scripts and practiced their oral presentations with one another in preparation for the big day.

 6th Year Capstone Field Trip